Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     }
     ```

-2. Register your custom style.
+2. Register your custom style:

     ```cs
     StyleManager.Instance.RegisterStyle("CustomButton", null, typeof(YourNameSpace.CustomButtonStyle));
     ```

-3. Use your custom style to create a button instance
+3. Use your custom style to create a button instance:

     ```cs
     familyBasicButton = new Button("CustomButton");